vivanova97/SCV_Git_PR/Git_Instructions.md

 Once your account is created, you can set up your profile by adding a profile picture, bio, and other details.
 You can also start creating repositories and collaborating with others on GitHub.

 ## 13. Creating a Remote Repository
+To create a remote repository on GitHub, you can follow these steps:

+1. Log in to your GitHub account.

+2. Click on the "+" sign in the top right corner of the page and select "New repository" from the drop-down menu.

+3. In the "Create a new repository" page, enter a name for your repository.
+This should be a short, descriptive name that indicates the purpose of your repository.

+4. (Optional) Enter a description for your repository.
+This can be a longer description that provides more information about your repository.

+5. Choose whether you want your repository to be public or private.
+Public repositories are visible to everyone on GitHub, while private repositories are only visible to you and any collaborators you add.

+6. (Optional) Choose to initialize your repository with a README, license, or .gitignore file.
+A README is a file that provides information about your project, while a license and .gitignore file can help you manage your code and protect your intellectual property.

+7. Click on the "Create repository" button to create your new repository.

+That's it!
+You have now created a remote repository on GitHub.